mrmorkeberg/BestWelness/README.md

 ### **As a potential gym member:**

-- I want to easily understand what the gym has to offer as to the gym itself (machines) which group training they are offering and what I can gain from joining the gym (losing weight, better health)
+- I want to easily understand what the gym has to offer as to the gym itself (machines) which group training they are offering
 - I want to find the prices and the location of the gym
 - I want to find the opening hours for the gym
-- I want to easily navigate throughout the site to find content I seek.
 - I want to find pictures of the gym
-- I want to see and read about the staff that works at the gym
 - I want to find the best way to get in contact with the gym
 - I want to find the schedule of the group classes

 ### **As a gym member:**

 - I want to easily find the schedule of the group training
-- I want to find where I can book a Personal Trainer
 - I want to book group classes
-- I want to see new events
 - I want to see new offers
 - I want to see pictures of what is happening in the gym